xymaxim/ytpb/docs/cli.rst

    | ``end_sequence_number``   | End segment sequence number   | 1001                                        |
    +---------------------------+-------------------------------+---------------------------------------------+

-The input and actual time values are expected to be different in only two cases: if the boundary (start and end) points fall in gaps or the ``--no-cut`` option is requested.
+The input and actual time values (represented as seconds since the epoch) are expected to be different in only two cases: if the boundary (start and end) points fall in gaps or the ``--no-cut`` option is requested.
 In the opposite cases, after accurate cut, they're supposed to be identical.

 Configuring
 ***********